nf-core/viralrecon/docs/usage.md

 ### `--assemblers`

 Specify which assembly algorithms you would like to use.
-Spades, metaspades and Unicycler available.
-Default:'spades,metaspades,unicycler'
+Available options are `spades`, `metaspades` and `unicycler` (Default: 'spades,metaspades,unicycler').

 ### `--skip_assembly`